Creighton vs. Providence Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Creighton Performance Insights

-- The Bluejays outscore opponents by 14.8 points per game (scoring 81.4 points per game to rank 53rd in college basketball while giving up 66.6 per outing to rank 86th in college basketball) and have a +208 scoring differential overall.
+- The Bluejays have a +208 scoring differential, topping opponents by 14.8 points per game.
+They're putting up 81.4 points per game to rank 53rd in college basketball and are allowing 66.6 per contest to rank 85th in college basketball.

-- Creighton prevails in the rebound battle by an average of 8.7 boards.
-It is collecting 39.8 rebounds per game (60th in college basketball) compared to its opponents' 31.1 per outing.
+- Creighton wins the rebound battle by 8.7 boards on average.
+It records 39.8 rebounds per game, which ranks 60th in college basketball, while its opponents grab 31.1 per outing.

-- Creighton hits 10.9 three-pointers per game (ninth-most in college basketball) at a 37.2% rate (49th in college basketball), compared to the 5.4 per game its opponents make at a 29.6% rate.
+- Creighton makes 10.9 three-pointers per game (ninth-most in college basketball) at a 37.2% rate (48th in college basketball), compared to the 5.4 per game its opponents make at a 29.6% rate.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.